QuirkyCort/tutorials/courses/120 IoTy/110 Extensions_Hardware/270 PNG decoder.md

 The arguments are:

-* `s` A string representing the text to draw.

-* `x` / `y` An integer representing the x and y position to draw the text.
+* `x` / `y` An integer representing the x and y position to draw the image.

-* `c` An integer representing the color to draw.

-* `scale` An integer representing how much to scale the font (ie. `2` will double the font size).
+* `placeholder` A function for drawing a placeholder rectangle before rendering the image.
+This will be called with parameters `x`, `y`, `W`, `H`, `phcolor`.
+If False, no placeholder rectangle will be drawn.

-* `background` An integer representing the background color.
-If None, the background will not be filled.
+* `phcolor` An integer representing the placeholder color.

-Returns None.
+Returns a png object.

+### png.getMeta()

+Get the meta data for the image.

+Returns a tuple containing the Width, Height, Depth, and Color of the PNG image.
 !!!!!